L&M: L&M and doctor-approved cigarettes

 In the 1950s, L&M introduced an ad campaign called "Just What the Doctor Ordered!".
-This campaign came at the time L&M introduced the first filtered cigarette that became popular.
+This campaign came at the time L&M introduced the first filtered cigarette.
 In these L&M advertisements from the early 1950s, "just what the doctor ordered" had a double-meaning.
-Not only did it imply that L&M cigarettes were satisfying in that they offered both flavour and protection, but it also implied that doctors approved of the brand, a testament to the brand's healthfulness.
-In a typical advertisement that appeared in a February 1954 issue of Life, Hollywood star Fredric March made an assertion after having read the letter written by a "Dr. Darkis" that was inset into the advertisement.
+Not only did it imply that L&M cigarettes were satisfying in that they offered both flavour and protection, but it also implied that doctors approved of the brand.
+In an advertisement that appeared in a February 1954 issue of Life, Hollywood star Fredric March made an assertion after having read the letter written by a "Dr. Darkis" that was inset into the advertisement.
 Darkis explained in this letter that L&M filters used a "highly purified alpha cellulose" that was "entirely harmless" and "effectively filtered the smoke".

 Similar contemporaneous advertisements from Viceroy claimed that their filtered cigarettes were healthy because doctors recommended Viceroys to patients.
-Obviously, these ads claimed health benefits for filters, though filters actually did little to truly reduce the hazards of smoking.
-In fact, tobacco industry chemists were well aware that most filters actually removed no more tar and nicotine than would the same length of tobacco.
+These ads claimed health benefits for filters, though filters actually did little to reduce the hazards of smoking.
+In fact, tobacco industry chemists were aware that most filters actually removed no more tar and nicotine than would the same length of tobacco.
 However, a series of Reader's Digest articles worked to publicize these dubious health claims for filters in the 1950s.

 One such article, entitled "How Harmful are Cigarettes?"
-(1950), noted that artificial filters took out some nicotine, since people were aware that nicotine was a killer.
-The article stated that silica-gel cartridges removed 60% of nicotine from cigarettes.
+(1950) claimed that artificial filters took out nicotine and that silica-gel cartridges removed 60% of nicotine from cigarettes.
 This article spurred Viceroy to print advertisements a week later which read: "Reader's Digest tells why filtered cigarette smoke is better for your health."
 These health claims sparked a boom in Viceroy cigarette sales, as well as an onslaught of new filter cigarette brands flooding the market.
 Kent was introduced in 1952 with a filter made of treated asbestos on crepe paper.
 In 1953, L&M followed with a miracle tip, and Philip Morris advertised its diethylene glycol (Di-Gl) filter cigarette as the cigarette that took the fear out of smoking.
 In the next two years, Marlboro was re-released as a filter cigarette that targeted men (it had previously targeted women, with a beauty tip to protect the lips), and Winston was introduced with an advertising budget of $15 million.